mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     and their labels

 The benchmark uses two VMs: a server, and a client.
-Tensorflow Serving is built from source, which takes a significant amount of time (45 minutes on an n1-standard-8).
+Tensorflow Serving is built from source (in a docker image), which takes a significant amount of time (45 minutes on an n1-standard-8).
 Note that both client and server VMs build the code.
+This is necessary to build an optimized binary for the CPU it will be running on.

-Once the code is built, the server prepares an inception model for serving.
-It prepares a pre-trained inception model using a publicly available checkpoint file.
-This model has been trained to ~75% accuracy on the imagenet 2012 dataset, so is relatively useless; however, measuring the accuracy of the model is beyond the scope of this benchmark.
-The server then starts the standard tensorflow_model_server binary using the prepared model.
+Once the code is built, the server prepares an ResNet model for serving.
+It prepares a pre-trained ResNet model using a publicly available SavedModel.
+The server then starts a platform-optimized tensorflow_model_server binary using the prepared model.

 The client VM downloads the imagenet 2012 validation images from cloud storage and begins running a client-side load generator script which does the